covcom/303CEM/03 Cryptography/README.md

 Once open, make sure your API is running then choose the **GET** methos, enter your secure URL and click on the **Send** button.
 This will send your request to the API.

+**Note:** Make sure you have entered the correct secure URL.
+The URL shown is the figure below is just an example.

 ![an empty set of lists](.images/step01.png)

 The response is in JSON format and is displayed under the body tab.
 Notice that the response code is `404 not found` because there are currently no lists.

 ### Adding a List

 To add a new list we need to POST it.
-Change the HTTP method from GET to POST then, in the request body add the list name and items in JSON format as shown.
+Change the HTTP method from GET to POST then, click on the **Params** button and in the request body add the list name and items in JSON format as shown.
 ```
 {
   "name": "colours",